sftpgo/docs/docs/features.md

 SFTPGo provides granular control over what each user can do, where they can store files, and how much they can transfer.

 - Users stored in SQLite, MySQL, PostgreSQL, CockroachDB, Bolt, or in-memory, each restricted to their home directory or bucket prefix.
-- Granular per-user and per-directory permissions (list, download, upload, overwrite, delete, create directories, rename, create symlinks, chmod).
+- Granular per-user and per-directory permissions (list, download, upload, overwrite, delete, create directories, rename, copy, create symlinks, chmod).
 - [Groups](groups.md) to define settings once and apply them to multiple users (primary, secondary, and membership groups with inheritance rules).
 - [Roles](roles.md) for delegated administration — restricted administrators who can only manage users with the same role.
 - Disk quota management per user and per virtual folder (total size and/or file count).